 It’s time to get cosy with a campfire!
 Toast marshmallows, tell stories and sing some of your favourite campfire songs.
-If you’re doing it with family or friends, why not teach them your favourite guiding song?
-Or you could use it as a reflective time to share some of your positive memories from a challenging year.
+If you’re doing it with family, why not teach them your favourite guiding song?
+Or you could use it as a reflective time to share some of your positive memories from recent challenging times.
 If you’re not able to have a fire, try toasting marshmallows over a tea light.

 - Never leave a fire unattended and wait until it is fully extinguished.

 - Always have a bucket of water/sand/earth nearby to extinguish the fire.